Richard Thurston

-Richard Thurston (born January 6, 1973) is an American musician, songwriter and mixed martial artist.
+Richard Thurston (born January 6, 1973) is an American musician.
+He notably performed in such hardcore and metalcore bands as Timescape Zero, Culture, Blood Has Been Shed, Until the End, Diecast, Terror, Walls of Jericho, On Bodies and As Friends Rust.
+He is a multi-instrumentalist musician and vocalist, having performed guitar, bass and drums in addition to vocals in several of his bands.

+Thurston has lived in and performed with bands from Florida, Virginia, Connecticut, Massachusetts, California, Michigan and Ohio, the latter of which has been his home since 1997.
+He has also been straight-edge and vegan since 1994, participating in several bands that vocalized those beliefs and ethics.

+Personal life

 Thurston was born in Boston, Massachusetts, but moved to Florida in his late teens.
-He notably performed in such hardcore and metalcore bands as Timescape Zero, Culture, Blood Has Been Shed, Until the End, Diecast, Terror, Walls of Jericho and As Friends Rust.
-He has lived in and performed with bands from Florida, Virginia, Connecticut, Massachusetts, California, Michigan and Ohio, the latter of which has been his home since 1997.

-Thurston is a multi-instrumentalist musician and vocalist, having performed guitar, bass and drums in addition to vocals in several of his bands.
-He has also been straight-edge and vegan since the early 1990s, participating in several bands that vocalized those beliefs and ethics.

 Thurston began training as a mixed martial artist in 2003.
 During his inaugural amateur fight on November 5, 2004, he dislocated his elbow while against opponent Joshua Blanchard.
 In November 2006, Thurston became a professional fighter.